google/WebFundamentals/src/content/en/tools/chrome-devtools/network/reference.md

 Use the Waterfall to view the timing of requests in relation to one another.
 By default, the Waterfall is organized by the start time of the requests.
-So, requests that are farther to the left started earlier than those that are farther to the right.
+So, requests that are farther to the right started earlier than those that are farther to the left.

 See [Sort by activity phase](#sort-by-activity) to see the different ways that you can sort the Waterfall.